1.2 CBT Format & Scaled Scoring

 How scoring really works

 NCEES does not publish a fixed passing percentage such as 70%.
 Instead, the FE uses criterion-referenced scaled scoring.
-A panel of licensed engineers sets the minimum competency standard through a formal standard-setting (Angoff-style) study, and your raw correct count is converted to a scaled score compared against that cut.
-The cut is held constant across exam forms so that a slightly harder form does not require more correct answers than an easier one.
+A panel of licensed engineers sets the minimum-competency standard through a formal standard-setting (Angoff-style) study, judging the expected performance of a minimally competent engineer on each item.
+Your raw correct count is converted to a scaled score and compared against that cut.
+The cut is held constant across exam forms through equating, so a slightly harder form does not require more correct answers than an easier one.
 You receive a pass/fail decision, not a numeric score.

 Because the standard is fixed to competency rather than to your peers, you are not competing against other test-takers in your session.
-You are being measured against the NCEES minimum-competency bar.
+You are being measured against the NCEES minimum-competency bar, which is why obsessing over "how many did others get" is wasted energy.

 Scoring mythReality